-Click Apply for the settings to take effect.
 Click Refresh to renew the page.

 Configuration > Spanning Tree > MST Configuration Identification

 The MST Configuration Identification page allows user to configure a MSTI instance on the switch.
 These settings will uniquely identify a multiple spanning tree instance set on the switch.
 The Switch initially possesses one CIST or Common Internal Spanning Tree of which the user may modify the parameters for but cannot change the MSTI ID for, and cannot be deleted.